CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

     {:.important}
     Depending on if you're using RBAC or Key Vault access policy, you will need to update the appropriate area so the key vault managed identity can GET and LIST secrets and certificates.

-1. Obtain the key vault details:
+1. Obtain the key vault details.
     ```powershell
     $kv = az keyvault show --name $keyVaultName --resource-group $keyVaultRG | ConvertFrom-Json
     ```